Real estate tax assessment overview

 Paying real estate taxes is one of the unpleasant parts of owning real estate.
 No one enjoys it, but it can’t be avoided.
-However, you can make sure that you’re paying your fair share of taxes and no more.
+That said, you can make sure that you’re paying only your fair share of taxes.

-That’s where the appeals process comes in and that’s where Steidl and Steinberg can help.
+That’s where the appeals process comes in, and Steidl & Steinberg can help.
 Each county has an appeals process to allow you to challenge the value assigned to your property.
 If you lose your appeal, it could end up costing you thousands of dollars in property taxes over the years.
 Don’t take that chance.
-Let the knowledgeable attorneys at Steidl and Steinberg handle your assessment appeal for you.
+Let the knowledgeable attorneys at Steidl & Steinberg handle your assessment appeal for you.
 We will navigate the process and make sure you have the right evidence to prove where the county went wrong.